htrajan/ht-drawsteel/Classes/Elementalist/1st-Level Features/Elementalist Abilities/Heroic Abilities.md

 # Heroic Abilities

-You channel a range of heroic abilities, all of them fueled by your [[Essence|essence]]
+You channel a range of heroic abilities, all of them fueled by your essence